rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

         extensions:
           - gmaps

-* hardware_acceleration: enables the hardware_acceleration capability for Android applications
+* **hardware_acceleration** enables hardware_acceleration for Android applications
+* **mapping** enables the use of mapping apps
-* mapping: enables the use of mapping apps.
+* **gmaps extension** enables the use of Google maps for mapping

+NOTE: To play embedded video, some versions of Android require hardware acceleration.

-* gmaps extension: enables the use of Google maps for mapping.
-In RhoStudio, you can double-click on your application's build.yml and edit from the text editor; otherwise, you can edit build.yml directly.
+In RhoStudio, you can double-click on your application's `build.yml` and edit from the text editor, or edit it directly using a text editor of your choosing.

-> Note: Some versions of Android require hardware acceleration to play embedded video.
+RhoMobile 5.2.2 will build successfully with Android versions up to and including Android 5.1 (Android L). **For Android builds, please install an Android SDK with API level 22 or lower**.
+For information about Android API levels, please visit the [Android API documentation](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels).

+The Android SDK allows you to programatically specify an application's compatibility with one or more versions of the Android platform using an API-Level integer. **The API Level can be specified in the `AndroidManifest.erb`, which must then be specified in the `build.yml`** (see sample, below).
+Android versions specified here will be compared to that of a given Android target device.

+The **syntax for the Android `<uses-sdk>` parameter**:

+    :::Ruby
+    <uses-sdk android:minSdkVersion="integer"
+          android:targetSdkVersion="integer"
+          android:maxSdkVersion="integer" />

+For more information about this parameter, please visit the [Android uses-sdk page](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html).

 ### RhoStudio Modification
 You can also edit the capabilities that your app will have access to through RhoStudio.
 To do this, double click your build.yml in your app's project in the project explorer pane in RhoStudio.